Kanchan1599/ANS/wiAddNewVMTemplate.md

 - Step 2.3

-    - Give the Image Name and in Configuration select the region where image is availble and then in image we should select perticular image.
+    - Give the Image Name and in Configuration select the region where image is availble and then in image we should select particular image.

     - Click on create